microsoft/FluidFramework/docs/content/docs/start/tutorial-sharedtree.md

   - "/start/tutorial-sharedtree/"
 ---

-In this walkthrough, you'll learn about using the Fluid Framework by examining the SharedTree demo application at <https://github.com/microsoft/simple/tree/main>.
+In this walkthrough, you'll learn about using the Fluid Framework by examining the SharedTree demo application at [Simple Fluid demo](https://github.com/microsoft/FluidDemos/simple.
 To get started, go through the [Quick Start]({{< relref "quick-start-sharedtree.md" >}}) guide.

 {{< callout note >}}